The Spooks of Bottle Bay: Characters

-Sidney Malcolm Sludge - Played by Nigel Plaskitt - The lead character of the series.
+Sidney Malcolm Sludge – Played by Nigel Plaskitt – The lead character of the series.
 A good-natured, friendly and honest, if sometimes slow-witted, young man, his adventures include looking for jobs around Bottle Bay, and even finding love on one occasion.
 He spends much of his time avoiding the crimes of his evil brother and sister, Sybil and Cedric.
 He technically also owns part of the estate agents his siblings run as his father left it to them all but this is never acknowledged by his sibling except for the pilot.
-He lived in a beach hut in the first series but by series two was staying at the Seaview Guest House, to try and avoid his siblings.
+He lived in a beach hut in the first series but by series two was staying at the Seaview Guest House, to try to avoid his siblings.
 Sid delivers his catch-phrase "Now that's spooky!" at the end of each episode in Series Two and Three.

-Sybil Melanie Sludge - Played by Francis Wright and Simon Buckley - The green skinned, flame haired sister of Sidney.
+Sybil Melanie Sludge – Played by Francis Wright and Simon Buckley – The green skinned, flame haired sister of Sidney.
 She is, along with Cedric, the main antagonist of the show.
 Sybil spends her time plotting thefts, and also trying to defeat the Spooks in the later episodes.
 The Spooks, however, always managed to outwit her, no matter how clever her plans were.